 “The board chose Joy Ditto to continue the legacy of outstanding leadership at the American Public Power Association because she recognizes the value of public power, understands the energy industry, and is poised to make us a stronger voice than ever in Washington DC,” said Decosta Jenkins, chair of the Association’s board of directors and president and CEO of Nashville Electric Service, Tennessee.

-Ditto is the president and CEO of the Utilities Technology Council (UTC), a Washington, D.C.-based trade association that creates a favorable business, regulatory and technological environment for electric, gas, and water utilities of all ownership types, including a number of American Public Power Association members, that own, manage or provide critical utility telecommunications systems.
+Ditto is the president and CEO of the Utilities Technology Council (UTC), a Washington, D.C.-based global trade association that creates a favorable business, regulatory and technological environment for electric, gas, and water utilities of all ownership types, including a number of American Public Power Association members, that own, manage or provide critical utility telecommunications systems.
 She increased awareness of how critical utility communications networks are to grid reliability, resilience, safety, and national security.

 Before joining UTC, Ditto worked in advocacy for the American Public Power Association for 15 years and was the senior vice president for legislative and political affairs, 2014-2016.
 She led the Association’s advocacy efforts on a range of issues such as cybersecurity, environmental legislation, and distributed energy resources.
 She played a critical role in advocating for public power in the leadup to the Energy Policy Act of 2005.
 In 2015, she was a key contributor to the Association’s three-year strategic plan.